 Gills themselves have a car radiator-like appearance.
 Most fish have 4 gills on each side, consisting of a main bar-like structure that has numerous branches as that of a tree, and those branches consisting of even smaller branch-like structures.
 This arrangement of cells allows for a very large surface area when the gills are immersed in water.

 Functionally, the mechanism for pumping water over the radiator-like gills seems to vary depending on the species of fish.
-In general, a fish is able to reduce the pressure in their mouth cavity by lowering the floor of the mouth and widening the outer skin flap that protects the gills, called the operculum.
+In general, this is achieved by the fish lowering the floor of the mouth and widening the outer skin flap that protects the gills, called the operculum.
 This increase in volume lowers the pressure within the mouth causing the water to rush in.
 As the fish raises the floor of their mouth, an inward fold of skin forms a valve of sorts which doesn’t allow water to rush out.
 The pressure is then increased compared to the outside of the mouth and the water is forced through the operculum opening and across the gills.

-Evolution has provided a means for which both fresh water and salt water fish can deal with the problem of sodium maintenance (obviously, or fish would be extinct).
-Inside the gill, epithelium resides nifty little cells called chloride cells.
+To deal with this sodium problem, inside the gill resides nifty little cells called chloride cells.
 These cells allow for the extrusion of any unwanted sodium.
-Freshwater fish tend to have less of these cells then do their seafaring counterparts, combined with the ability to have extremely diluted urine, fresh water fish have the ability to keep their sodium level appropriately high.
+Freshwater fish tend to have less of these cells than do their seafaring counterparts.
+This, combined with the ability to have extremely diluted urine, allows fresh water fish to keep their sodium level appropriately high.

 - Given that the size of the gills helps with the uptake of oxygen, as you might expect, the more active a fish is, the bigger the gills compared to their body size.